Treehouse of Horror XXII: Critical reception

-Since airing, "Treehouse of Horror XXII" has received mixed reviews from critics.
+Since airing, "Treehouse of Horror XXII" has received mixed to negative reviews from critics, who widely consider it among the worst "Treehouse of Horror" episodes to date.
 Josh Harrison of Ology was positive and gave the episode a rating of seven out of ten, but commented that he preferred "episodes that feature longer, more involved storylines more than the spoof collections."
 At The A.V.
 Club, Hayden Childs gave the episode a C+ grade, saying, "The writers seem unwilling to mock the more outrageous aspects of the movies they are sending up and settle for weakly batting at the obvious.
 Some of the jokes land, but none land too solidly."
 Meredith Woerner of io9 thought that "[t]he whole thing never quite achieved the same level of brilliance as some previous years — even though the Avatar bit was funny, we've seen so many Avatar spoofs by now that, well, it's tired.
 However we did get a lot of joy out of seeing Homer dressed up as Doctor Manhattan and Maggie as a wee-little chest burster."
 Even more critical was CraveOnline's Blair Marnell who gave the episode a rating of three out of ten.
 He commented that "there is no stronger argument for ending 'The Simpsons' than the latest Halloween installment of 'Treehouse of Horror'" and further said that "in all honesty, it's amazing how tame 'The Simpsons' has become over the years.
 This show used to be the 'South Park' of its day.
 Now it's just showing its age and it's no longer the cool TV rebel that it used to be."
 Alex Strachan had the opposite reaction in a review in Calgary Herald and concluded that we should "[f]orget all that talk about The Simpsons being past its prime.
 Based on tonight's sharp-eyed, keen-witted Treehouse of Horror XXII - funnier, faster and more fright-worthy than last year's dud, thankfully - there's a lot of ink left in the old ink pot yet."